Kevin Corcoran

-Kevin Anthony "Moochie" Corcoran (June 10, 1949 – October 6, 2015) was an American child actor, director and producer.
+Kevin Anthony "Moochie" Corcoran (June 10, 1949 – October 6, 2015) was an American child actor.
 He appeared in numerous Disney projects between 1957 and 1963, leading him to be honored as a Disney Legend in 2006.
-His nickname, Moochie, established him as an irrepressible character in film.

 Early life

 Born in 1949 in Santa Monica, California, Corcoran was one of eight children.
 His father, William "Bill" Corcoran Sr. was a police officer and then director of maintenance at Metro-Goldwyn-Mayer studios.
 Corcoran's mother, the former Kathleen McKenney, was, like her husband, a native of Quincy, Massachusetts.
-Of his siblings most of whom did some acting in the late 1950s to early 1960s, Corcoran was the one whose work is best remembered.

 Career

 Between 1956 and 1960, Corcoran played several different (but similar) characters, each bearing the nickname "Moochie".
 Although he was never a Mouseketeer, Corcoran appeared in three Mickey Mouse Club serials, beginning with Adventure in Dairyland, where he played Moochie McCandless, a farmer's son.
 This was the first of Corcoran's many Disney credits.
 He soon returned, as Montgomery (Moochie) O'Hara, in two Spin and Marty serials, The Further Adventures of Spin and Marty and The New Adventures of Spin and Marty.

 Corcoran appeared in a Mouseketeer outfit with the name Moochie across his chest just once.
 In Disneyland: The Fourth Anniversary Show (1957), "Mouseketeer" Moochie repeatedly badgers Walt Disney for information about Zorro.
-Also on the fourth anniversary show, aired on September 11, 1957, segments were shown of Rainbow Road to Oz, a live-action film about characters in the Land of Oz.
+Also on the fourth anniversary show, aired on September 11, 1957, segments were shown of The Rainbow Road to Oz, a proposed live-action film about characters in the Land of Oz.
 Inspired by L. Frank Baum's Oz books, the film was to star some of the Mouseketeers, including Darlene Gillespie as Dorothy and Annette Funicello as Ozma, as well as Tommy Kirk and Corcoran.

 Continuing his fictional Moochie roles, Corcoran played Montgomery "Moochie" Daniels in the 1959 Disney film The Shaggy Dog.
 He also starred as Moochie Morgan in Moochie of the Little League (1959) and Moochie of Pop Warner Football (1960), both for the Disney anthology series.
 Character actor Russ Conway played his father.

 In each iteration, Moochie likes to hang out with the older "guys" (big brother Wilby in The Shaggy Dog, the title characters in Spin and Marty), and hates being treated like the little kid he is.
 His determination to emulate elder peers despite adult warnings (swimming, helping Wilby, even switch-hitting) frequently gets him in trouble, but Moochie's bravado always returns soon afterward.
 Film writer Donald Liebenson has called Corcoran's character "part All-American boy and part hellion."